Makiavelo/flex/README.md

 # Flex
-Minimalistic ORM tool for fast prototyping and development of PHP/MySQL applications.
+Flexible and minimalistic ORM tool for fast prototyping and development of PHP/MySQL applications.
 The framework consists only of two Core files and a helpers file.
 The main approach is to have flexible models without worrying about database schemas, after that initial phase, the database can be freezed and handled manually.